Ana Ivanovic knocks Serena Williams out of Australian Open

-Former world number one Ana Ivanovic pulled off a massive upset by beating top seed Serena Williams on Sunday to power into the Australian Open quarter-finals.
+Former world number one Ana Ivanovic pulls off a massive upset by beating top seed Serena Williams on Sunday to power into the Australian Open quarter-finals

 The Serb came from a set down to win 4-6, 6-3, 6-3, ending Williams' bid to match Chris Evert and Martina Navratilova with 18 Grand Slam titles.